 The areas with YTS services have high numbers of humanitarian entrants and vulnerable migrants and each provider is partnering with other settlement services, employers, schools, TAFEs, universities and other community and sporting organisations in their local area.

-Youth Transition Support (YTS) Pilot Period (January 2016 to June 2017) Evaluation Report
+Youth Transition Support pilot period (January 2016 to June 2017) evaluation report

 The YTS Pilot Report was published in July 2018 and found that YTS services are filling an important gap in the range of settlement services required by humanitarian entrants and other young migrants.